Cal1c0/cal1c0.github.io/_posts/2023-10-28-HTB_Authority_writeup.markdown

 ![Shares accessible](/assets/img/Authority/Authority_03.png)

-Now that we know that this user can access the shares i decided to copy the full contents of this directory using **smbget**.
+Now that we know that this user can access the shares, I decided to copy the full contents of this directory using **smbget**.
 Looking at the files it looks like the configuration files of some Ansible roles.

 ```bash
 smbget -R smb://authority.htb/development -U authority.htb/svc_pwm